Zazcallabah/fallenlondongrinder/readme.md

 * add endgame random grinder
 	when automaton reaches the end of the req list, do something like 5% chance to go to different random area, 10% chance to consume a random card, click randomly until you consume below action threshold

-* Add handling of more interesting locked locations like boat stuff or prison or death etc.
-* opportunity cards during heist or other locked storylets
 * find your way into more locations. like a newspaper or a boat or something.
 * finish flit heists grind, and handle that locked area
 * Velocipede squad stuff
 * mahogani Master-Classes in Etiquette loop
 * affair of the box grind loop, after mahogany hall done to sunday)
 * flit chicanery progression
 * stealing painting for flit king
-* grind for favors?

 * is it viable to lower suspicion through # "ladybones,life,associate,publish" # prereq 50 Silk Scrap 25 clues Subtle 4
-* Add opportunity cards for favours etc?
 * how to get rubbery?

-* four different making your name stories
 * newspaper progress https://fallenlondon.fandom.com/wiki/An_Editor_of_Newspapers
 * add acq for favour in high places, comprehensive bribe, personal reccommendation
 * bizarre, dreaded, ?